nadirpws/percy-docs/docs/clients/javascript/react-storybook.md

 import { configure, getStorybook, setAddon } from '@storybook/react';
 ```

-Add the following before you configure your stories:
+Still in config.js, add the following before calling `configure` to configure your stories:

 ```javascript
 import createPercyAddon from '@percy-io/percy-storybook';